-The following post was written by LIFE+DOG magazine contributor Kate Smargiasso in July, 2011, following a two-month journey of recovery after rescuing Olivia from the streets of Houston.
-The Honest Kitchen sponsored part of her recovery by sending Zeal, Invigor (an immunity supplement) and Sparkle (skin & coat supplement)
+The following post was written by Kate Smargiasso in July 2011, following a two-month journey of recovery after rescuing Olivia from the streets of Houston.
+The Honest Kitchen sponsored part of her recovery by sending Zeal and supplements...

-“It has been over two joyous months now since we’ve had Miss Olivia in our lives.
-What a fun, HAPPY and super excited girl she is.
-It’s so good to see this girl run around and enjoy life as compared to the state she was in when we rescued her.
-From literally not having any hair and missing a layer of skin in many areas, to a blonde bombshell…what an amazing daily transformation we have witnessed.
-I was so excited when I saw her white tipped tail grow in – love those!
+It’s been just over two months since we’ve had Olivia in our lives.
+What a fun, HAPPY and sweet girl she is.
+It’s great to see her run around and enjoy life now.
+She literally went from living next to a dumpster near a busy Houston highway, not having much hair and missing layers of skin in several areas, to a blonde bombshell…what an amazing transformation we have witnessed.

-As I lay here typing with all of my four-legged babies sleeping next to me, Olivia is having a puppy dream.
-I wonder if she’s dreaming of her sad homeless days or her current “let’s play everyone” life.
-I hope it’s the later and that she’s been able to lock those sad memories into an area she never has to access again.
+As I lay here typing with my four-legged babies sleeping next to me, Olivia is having a puppy dream.
+I wonder if she’s dreaming of her gloomy homeless days or her current happy life.
+Dogs are so resilient, forgiving and loving - so I’m going to believe (hope) it’s a joyful one.

-It’s quite amazing how a dog can forgive.
-I’ve heard too many abuse stories to where I am amazed that some dogs will ever trust again, but they do.
-Dogs do not hold a grudge, they will not judge you and will always be there whenever you need them – no questions asked.
-Human beings can learn a multitude of things from animals, including forgiveness, compassion, unconditional love and so many other positive traits.
-I hope that people are listening and paying attention to our furry educators as they are excellent teachers.
+It’s remarkable how dogs can forgive.
+I’ve heard too many stories of abuse and am continually amazed at how some ever trust humans again…yet they do more often than not.
+They don’t hold a grudge, they don’t judge and will always be there for us with a wagging tail and a smile – no questions asked.
+People can learn a multitude of things from animals; unwavering compassion, true companionship and other positive traits.
+I hope that everyone listens and pays attention to our furry educators, as they are excellent teachers.